 Marnie Klein is a junior at Georgetown University from nearby Bethesda, Maryland.
 She is majoring in Human Science with a minor in Bioethics.
 As an Innovation Associate, Marnie is excited to explore new ways of fostering a diverse and inclusive atmosphere within the School of Medicine.
 In the future, Marnie hopes to become a science educator and curriculum developer.

-Jasmin is a recent graduate from the University of Florida from Miramar, Florida.
+Jasmin Lara is a recent graduate from the University of Florida from Miramar, Florida.
 She majored in Psychology and minored in Women’s studies.
 She believes that strides must continue to be made for equality, and that proper health care starts with understanding and integrating diversity into the medical community.
 She grew up in the rich and culturally diverse beaches of south Florida and hopes her experiences will add knowledge to her team, and that she will gain hands on experiences with the Office of Inclusion and Diversity at Georgetown University School of Medicine.

-Cairo just finished his first year as an undergrad at Georgetown University.
+Christian Morris just finished his first year as an undergrad at Georgetown University.
 He will be double majoring in psychology and African-American studies to assist him in his passion for diversity work, social activism, and the psychology of race.
 He is passionate both academically and personally in the process of healing, empowerment, and the psychological liberation from the strongholds of a patriarchal society predicated on notions of white supremacy.

 Whitney Zhao is an exchange student at Georgetown University from Shanghai, China.
 She is a psychology major (pre-med) who believes that having a diversified community benefits all individuals within and she strives to help create an inclusive and multicultural atmosphere in Georgetown’s medical community and beyond.
 Having lived in different parts of the globe, she hopes to add her knowledge and different ways of looking at issues to the operation of the team.
 In the future she hopes to attend medical school and join Doctors without Borders.